 Employees with attendance problems, unscheduled absences, or a pattern of tardiness may be subject to disciplinary action, up to and including termination.
-Employees with a pattern of absences, such as routinely calling in sick on Mondays and/or Fridays, may also be subject to disciplinary action, up to and including
+Employees with a pattern of absences, such as routinely calling in sick on Mondays and/or Fridays, may also be subject to disciplinary action, up to and including termination.

 In cases of suspected PTO/CAT leave abuse, a supervisor may request a doctor's note for the absence when an employee calls in sick the last scheduled work day before or the first scheduled work day after a holiday.
-Failure to provide documentation for the unscheduled absence may result in denial of holiday pay for that holiday.
+Failure to provide documentation for the unscheduled 450 Attendance Policy Page | 1 absence may result in denial of holiday pay for that holiday.